 Symptoms of Heart Failure You Should Never Ignore in 2024

 Heart failure doesn’t happen overnight.
 It often sneaks up on you with symptoms that can easily be dismissed.
 But make no mistake—those subtle changes in your body could be signaling a bigger problem.
-And here’s the hard truth: ignoring early signs of heart failure can be dangerous, even life-threatening.
+And here’s the hard truth: ignoring early signs and symptoms of heart failure can be dangerous, even life-threatening.

 Did you know that heart failure affects over 64 million people globally, with numbers rising, especially in countries like India?
 As heart disease becomes more common, knowing the signs to look for is more important than ever.
 Let’s break down the symptoms of heart failure, the risks involved, and most importantly, when it’s time to get medical help.